I went to Bali, Indonesia for five days with a personal charter service to get around the area.

 The Balinese guide spoke very little English, but his Japanese was top-notch.
 The driver was Balinese as well but he never said anything.
 This was a two day service that we paid for, useful for up to 12 hours per day.
 Well worth the money.

-- The street vendors are seriously desperate for your money; they will put their arm around you and call you buddy, boss, pal, amigo…
+- The street vendors are desperate for your money.
+They put their arm around you and call you buddy, boss, pal, amigo

-- You can see families of three riding on scooters; husband in front, wife in the back, newborn in the middle.
-There is heavy bike traffic in Bali, these scooter bikes outnumber cars at least 10:1.
-The way these people drove had me anticipating an accident, but luckily I didn’t see any, even when scooters took 90 degree turns at 60 km/h.
+- You see families of three riding on scooters, e.g., husband in front, wife in the back, and newborn in the middle.
+There is heavy bike traffic in Bali.
+The scooter bikes outnumber cars at least 10:1.
+The way people drove had me anticipating an accident, but luckily I didn’t see any, even when scooters took 90 degree turns at 60 km/h.

-- The locals are laid back and spend a lot of time just sitting around outside on the streets … kind of like the steps back home.
+- The locals are laid back and spend a lot of time just sitting around outside on the streets and on the steps in front of buildings.
+It’s just like back home!
 I liked this.
-In Japan things are so busy and nobody has anytime.
+In Japan, things are so busy and nobody has anytime.

 - There are temples and stone sculptures everywhere.
-If you’re interested in sightseeing ruins, here it is.
-The beaches are beautiful, and crowded with Australians.
-The Japanese are into sightseeing.
-I’m into chillin’.
+If you’re interested in sightseeing ruins, Bali is great.
+The beaches are beautiful but crowded with Australians.
+That’s not a bad thing, but it was quite surprising for me.

 - Everything is cheap.
 This was amplified by the fact that I was coming from Japan.
-Japan is the type of place where people pay $6 for a cup of coffee; where watermelon is $40 and smaller than a basketball.
-In Bali you can get a fresh coconut filled with different kinds of 100% natural fruit juice for $1; a meal with a good size steak for $6.
+Japan is the type of place where people pay $6 for a cup of coffee, where watermelon is $40.
+In Bali, you can get a fresh coconut filled with different kinds of natural fruit juice for $1.

-- My hotel was 10 seconds from the terrorist attack site of 2002-10-12 which over 90 Australians and 100 locals were killed.
-Like most monuments, it draws loiterers.
-It’s a great place to sit down and chat because it’s next to a busy street.
-Lots of people passing by and lots of things to see while sitting on the steps.
+- My hotel was 30 seconds from the terrorist attack site of 2002-10-12 which over 90 Australians and 100 locals were killed.
+The monument here, like most monuments, draws loiterers.
+It’s a great place to sit down and chat because it’s next to a busy street with lots of people passing by and things to see.